Programming as Theory Building: Peter Naur's Essay

 PosteRazor: Create Giant Posters from Any Image

-Posted on Fri, 24 Feb 2017 in Tools • Tagged with posterazor, printing, posters, diy, tools
+Posted on Fri, 24 Feb 2017 in Herramientas • Tagged with posterazor, printing, posters, diy

 PosteRazor converts any image into a giant poster by splitting the image into printable pages that you can assemble